cyberhardt/aria2setup/README.md

 1 - Notifications when download starts and when it is complete

-2 - Enable Display Download Prompt and Download Override (you can ignore this if you'd like aria2 to download all the stuff to the same folder all the time)
+2 - Set user agent to be the same UA on the .conf file (currently "Mozilla/5.0 (Windows NT 10.0; Win64; x64; rv:56.0) Gecko/20100101")

-3 - Set user agent to be the same UA on the .conf file (currently "Mozilla/5.0 (Windows NT 10.0; Win64; x64; rv:56.0) Gecko/20100101")
+3 - Enable both Capture Browser Downloads and Always Capture Downloads.

-4 - Enable both Capture Browser Downloads and Always Capture Downloads.
+4 - Turn on Follow Browser Behavior (needs Capture Web Requests to be turned off) so that files get downloaded to the folder you select as if you were downloading with the browser.
+Very useful.
+You can ignore this if you want your files to always be downloaded to the same folder.

 -